For more information contact:

 Notifying Property Inventory

-The college APO notifies Property Inventory of any required inventory corrections by routing an Inventory Control Report or by routing a copy of the appropriate federal transfer or disposal documentation.
+The college APO notifies Property Inventory of any required inventory corrections by routing a Federal Surplus Asset business process in Workday or by routing a copy of the appropriate federal transfer or disposal documentation.
+(See the Workday Federal Surplus Assets reference guide.)